softalpha0/AFR/README.md

 # AFR Savings Vault
-*A simple USD savings vault powered by AFR - starting on Base testnet.*
+*A simple USD savings vault powered by AFR, starting on Base testnet.*

-AFR is a lightweight, transparent, smart-contract–powered savings vault built to help people preserve value in a stable USD-denominated asset, starting with the AFR ecosystem.
+AFR is a, transparent, smart-contract–powered savings vault built to help people preserve value in a stable USD-denominated asset, starting with the AFR ecosystem.

 This repository contains the **smart contracts**, **frontend dApp**, and **roadmap** for AFR.

 # Vision

 Many regions experience unstable financial systems and rising inflation.
-Stablecoins and on-chain finance give people a way to store value - but most existing DeFi apps are complex, risky, and not user-friendly.
+Stablecoins and on-chain finance give people a way to store value.
+But most existing DeFi apps are complex, risky, and not user-friendly.

-**AFR solves this with one simple flow:**
+**AFR clears this with one simple flow:**

 1. Deposit USD-stable tokens
 2. Receive aSHARE vault tokens
-3. Withdraw anytime — no lockups
+3. Withdraw anytime. no lockups
 4. As the vault grows, each share becomes redeemable for more USD

 Today AFR is a **testnet prototype on Base Sepolia**, using **mock USDC (mUSDC)**.